 As a storyteller, you need to love both the physical and the emotional.

 TIPP: If you feel or lack emotions, you should start a diary.
-Very short one, but try to write down every day what particular things made you feel.
+A very short one, but try to write down every day what particular things made you feel.
 Because very often it’s not that you don’t FEEL things but you just don’t realize what exactly you feel and need to learn to differentiate that.

 5. The love of dreaming